What kinds of contrast are available?

 CT scans of the brain: when is IV contrast used?

-- In general IV contrast is used in brain CT when performing a CT angiogram (or venogram) or for evaluating an abscess or malignancy.
+- IV contrast is used in brain CT when performing a CT angiogram (or venogram) or for evaluating an abscess or malignancy.
 In general, workups start with a non-contrast brain CT study and then may progress to MRI or contrast enhanced CT when necessary.

 When is IV contrast used for abdomen and pelvis CT?